anu88/jobPortalApp/README.md

 ## 3. How to run the application

 ```
-- Unzip the application.
-Navigate to the folder ‘...\ JobPortalApp\target\’ in command prompt.
+- Navigate to the folder ‘...\ JobPortalApp\target\’ in command prompt.
 - Run the command "java -jar JobPortalApp-0.0.1-SNAPSHOT.jar" which will start the application.
 - Open the URL: http://localhost:8080/swagger-ui.html#/
 - Navigate to the ‘createJobOffer’ API in ‘job-offer-controller’.
 Paste the request object as mentioned in ‘Create Job Offer’ and click on 'Try it out! '
 - Above request will create a new job offer.
 Similarly, please try out the other API’s.
-- For accessing the DB while application is running please open the URL and check the JDBC URL as ‘jdbc:h2:mem:test’ and click on ‘Connect’.
+- For accessing the DB while application is running please open the URL and check the JDBC URL as ‘jdbc:h2:mem:test’ and username as  'sa' and click on ‘Connect’.
+Password is not required to access the DB.
 ```
 ```
 Please note as this application runs on ‘in memory’ database, application restart will recreate the complete database and any persisted state of Job offer and job applications will cease to exist.